 - One that comes with a catch is the Fnac Visa card.
-There’s no fee but you have to be a member of Club Fnac which does come with an annual fee.
-With the Fnac credit card you’ll get 0.5% cashback on your Club Fnac card on all purchases and for purchases at Fnac you’ll get 5%.
-You can request the Fnac Visa in store only.
+There’s no fee but you have to be a member of Club Fnac which does have an annual fee.
+With the Fnac credit card you’ll get 5% off at Fnac and 0.5% cashback on all other purchases.
+You can only request the Fnac Visa in store.

 We haven’t included any details about the hefty interest rates charged on credit cards.
 It’s always best to choose the default repayment option of “in full at the end of the month” to avoid interest payments.